ucsb-cs24/w23/_lab/lab02.md

 This step involves getting experience with matplotlib for c++, which is a useful library to produce plots of data.
 A good place to get started is the documentation for the matplotlib library: <https://github.com/lava/matplotlib-cpp>
-Go over the README file in the above link to familiarize yourself with some basic usage.
+Go over the README file to familiarize yourself with some of the basics like creating a new figure, making a simple line plot with plt::plot() function, and changing the color of the plot.
 Inside ```graphingTool.cpp``` you will find a function with the following declaration:
 ```
 void scatterPlot(